Euro, Treasury yields fall on worry over Greek default

-NEW YORK The euro fell against other major currencies, U.S. Treasury yields fell and global equity markets were little changed on Friday, as worries that Greece may soon default on its debt drove investors to safe-haven assets.
+NEW YORK The euro fell against other major currencies, and U.S. Treasury yields and a gauge of global equity markets also retreated on Friday, as worries that Greece may soon default on its debt drove investors to safe-haven assets.

-Trading in European markets remained calm as investors hoped an emergency meeting of euro zone leaders next week would allow Greece to avoid default later this month on 1.6 billion euros in debt repayments to the International Monetary Fund.
+Trading in European markets remained calm as investors hoped an emergency meeting of euro zone leaders next week will keep Greece from defaulting later this month on 1.6 billion euros in debt repayments to the International Monetary Fund.

-The subdued reaction to the Greek crisis in recent weeks supports a belief by some market participants that the exposure of Europe's private sector to Greece is minimal and a default or the nation's possible exit from the euro zone may have little impact on the other economies.
+The subdued reaction to the Greek crisis in recent weeks supports a notion held by some in the market that the exposure of Europe's private sector to Greece is minimal.
+A default or a Greek exit from the euro zone would have little impact on the other economies, this belief holds.

-The euro fell 0.26 percent against the dollar, and remained within recent ranges.
+The euro fell 0.04 percent against the dollar, within recent ranges.
 Major European stock markets rose, with the exception of Germany.

 But the dollar and Treasury prices rose, a sign some investors were seeking safety in these assets while Greeks pulled more than 1 billion euros out of their banks in a single day, banking sources said on Friday.